Sanuram/sanuram/README.md

 I'm an undergraduate student in *Biomedical Technology*, passionate about bridging healthcare and technology to improve lives.

 👩‍🎓 About Me
-- 🎓 BHSc. in Biomedical Technology
+- 🎓 BHSc. in Biomedical Technology (Reading)
 - 🏫 Gampaha Wickramarachchi University of Indeginous Medicine
 - 🧠 Interests: Medical devices, clinical instrumentation, health informatics, and diagnostics